Admission to Graduate Education Programs

 - "Application Supplemental Form" (ASF):Shortly after the on-line application is submitted, you will receive an e-mail request to complete the "Application Supplemental Form" (ASF) where you will identify academic information that is specific to you and your goals.
 You may save your application and return to complete it.
 After submitting your application you may log-in to the same application site, as a returning user, in order to track the status of your application.

 - Recommenders:You must submit contact information for 3 recommenders in support of your application.
 Letters should be from current or previous professors or others who can assess the quality of your academic performance and scholastic potential.
 In the ASF you will be asked to list the names and email addresses of each of your recommenders.
-The automatic program will contact your recommenders for you and give them instructions on how to submit their letters on-line.
+Your recommenders will receive an automatic email notification with instructions on how to submit a letter of recommendation on-line.
 Both you and the recommender will be notified when the electronic letters have been received.

 Official transcripts should be sent to: